System connector for connecting to an Active Directory system.

 Program for analyzing data correlations in the database.

-The API Server provides the API, which is created in the API Designer.
-It also provides the Operations Support Web Portal and your HTML5 web applications.
+The API Server provides an API.
+It also provides the Web Portal, the Password Reset Portal, the Operations Support Web Portal, and your HTML web applications.

 Functional roles that issue permissions to One Identity Manager functions that are the result of One Identity Manager user tasks within the company.
 Application roles take into account administrative tasks and approval processes.
 Application roles are predefined by One Identity Manager, but can be changed and extended.

 The application server provides a connection pool for accessing the One Identity Manager database and ensures a secure connection to the database.
 Clients send their queries to the application server, which processes the objects, for example, by determining values using templates and sending the results back to the clients.
 The data from the application is sent to the database when an object is saved.

 Determines which approval workflow is applied to an attestation case or an request, renewal, or unsubscription in the IT Shop.

 Determines the attestors for the current attestation case as well as the approvers for the current request, renewal, or unsubscription in the IT Shop.